Clamentos/FabRISC/src/spec/Section7.typ

 ///
 #section(

+    // TODO: integrate this paragraph:
+    /*[In this section the register file organization, vector model, operating modes, events and instruction formats are presented.
+Processors that don't support certain modules must generate the INCI fault whenever an unimplemented or incompatible instruction is fetched or attempted to be processed in any other way.
+Processors must also generate the ILLI fault whenever a combination of all zeros or all ones is fetched in order to increase safety against buffer overflows exploits or accidental accesses of uninitialized memory locations.
+The full instruction list will be presented separately in the next section as it's quite large.]*/

     [(WORK IN PROGRESS) Instruction list],

     [This section is dedicated to provide a full and extensive list of all the proposed instructions in the ISA divided into their corresponding module.],